 The figures published in this release are not seasonally adjusted unless otherwise stated.

-On a seasonally adjusted basis, average house prices fell by 0.2 per cent over the month to September 2012 compared with a fall in average prices of 0.2 per cent in September 2011.
+On a seasonally adjusted basis, average house prices were unchanged between August and September 2013 compared with a 0.1% decrease in average prices during the same period in 2012.

 |House Price Index: UK All Dwellings|

 |Index||% 12 month change||Index||% monthly change||£|

 Average house prices are not comparable between years as they reflect a different mix of houses being transacted.
 Indices have been chain linked so they are comparable year-on-year.
 For more information please see the re-weighting section in the background notes.

 During the year to September 2013, average house prices increased 4.2% in England and 1.4% in Wales, offset by decreases of 1.1% in Scotland and 1.5% in Northern Ireland (Figure 3).

 The England price index (182.3) has fallen slightly from the record level witnessed in August 2013 (183.1) but is still 0.8% higher than the previous peak in January 2008 (180.8).
 The index for Northern Ireland (138.5) in September 2013 is 50.8% below the peak of August 2007 (281.5).
 The index for Scotland (214.4) in September 2013 is 7.0% below the peak of June 2008 (230.6).
 The index for Wales (208.3) in September 2013 is 6.2% below the peak of January 2008 (222.1).

 Average house prices increased in eight of the nine English regions over the year to September 2013 (Figure 4).
 The largest increase was again in London (9.4%), followed by the South East (4.0%) and Yorkshire and The Humber (3.0%).
 In the North East, prices fell 0.3% in the year to September 2013.